CleoMenezesJr/weather-oclock/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-A simple extension for GNOME Shell 42+ that adds an icon representing the current weather condition and the current actual temperature to the clock in the panel.
+A simple extension for GNOME Shell 42+ that adds an icon representing the current weather condition and the current actual temperature to the left side of the clock without de-centering it from the panel.

 <b>GNOME Weather is required for this extension to function.</b>